edreeseg/100-days-of-code/r1-log.md

 ### R1D7

 Had a good day today!
 Spent yesterday studying Chapter 11 of Eloquent Javascript, but didn't end up doing much of my own coding.
 Today, I made up for that.
 Fixed a bug with my Todo app and added functionality for sorting todos based on priority, name, and date added.
 Also set up Cassandra, Maven, and Python on my computer so I could locally communicate with API for the web game.

+###  R1D8

+Relaxing day today.
+Did some reading for a while and then did some Katas on Code Wars, as well as some clashes on codingame.
+Doing continual reps of random problems can be really fun, and I feel like it really helps me get out of my own head as far as what I should be working on, and put my coding skills to the test.
+Definitely not something I should 100% focus on, but every now and then I feel it helps stretch those muscles.